 The Kona has McPherson struts at the front.
 The 2WD model comes with a couple torsion beam, with a multi-link system on the AWD model.
 That all-wheel-drive car also comes with traction control.

 Inside the Hyundai Kona: clutter-free cabin, fresh infotainment and safety tech

 Hyundai’s designers have tried to give the Kona’s interior a premium feel with a clutter-free cabin.

-There is 1005mm of headroom in the front, with 961mm in the rear.
-The Kona has a 361-litre boot, compared to the 354-litre boot in the Juke.
-The Kona’s maximum capacity is 1143 litres, 46 fewer than Nissan’s small SUV.
+There is 1005mm of head room in the front, with 961mm in the rear.
+The Kona has a 361-litre boot, compared with a 354-litre boot in the Juke, athough the Kona’s maximum capacity is 1143 litres, 46 fewer than Nissan’s small SUV.

-The Kona comes a 5.0-inch TFT screen as standard, with an optional 8.0-inch colour touchscreen available.
+The Kona comes a 5.0in TFT screen as standard, with an optional 8.0in colour touchscreen available.
 In a first for Hyundai, the Kona is available with a Display Audio system that features connected services, including smartphone syncing using Apple CarPlay or Android Auto.
 A wireless smartphone charging pad is available as an option.
+An eight-speaker sound system by American audio firm Krell is also available as an option.

 In another Hyundai first, the Kona is available with a head-up display, which the firm says has class-leading luminance.

-As well as the head-up display, the Kona is available with a number of active driver assistance systems.
-These include autonomous emergency braking, lane keeping assist, rear-cross traffic alert and blind spot detection.
+In addition, the Kona is available with a number of active driver assistance systems.
+These include automatic emergency braking, lane keeping assist, rear-cross traffic alert and blindspot detection.

 “The all-new Kona is not just another car among Hyundai Motor’s established SUV range – it is an important milestone on our journey to become Asian automotive brand number one in Europe by 2021,” said Thomas Schmid, Hyundai Europe’s chief operating officer.